folksilva/Clippbot/README.md

 English
 -------

 The **Clippbot** is a system that automates the capture, classification and distribution of news from RSS feeds.
-It uses an artificial intelligence algorithm to analyze the news and them to relevant contacts.
+It uses an artificial intelligence algorithm to analyze the news and send them to relevant contacts.

 The ideal assistant for a team of communication.